 There are few paid work experience opportunities in government.
-The Civil Service runs two Diversity internship schemes for first and penultimate-year students.
-Graduate Talent Pool is a good source of government-funded internships for recent graduates, some of which are in the public sector.
+For example, the Civil Service runs two Diversity internship schemes for first and penultimate-year students.

 You may also be able to secure an internship, or work experience placement at a local council.
 Use the GOV.UK - Find your local council to find contact details.
 Think tanks offer some internships, though these are not always paid and can be extremely competitive.
 You could try the formal schemes run by the Institute for Government, Chatham House, UK Research and Innovation (PhD students only) and the Adam Smith Institute.
 Many charities offer internships, advertising directly on their websites or on websites like CharityJob.

 Opportunities exist within central and local government, charities and NGOs, and think tanks.

 Fast-track graduate routes into central and local government are available through the Civil Service Fast Stream, HM Treasury Graduate Scheme and the National Graduate Development Programme, which can all lead to specialising in policy work.

 Government departments and individual councils advertise policy officer roles, and other entry-level positions (that you can work your way up from) directly.
 This is also true for other public sector organisations, including housing associations and the NHS.
 Members of Parliament employ parliamentary and constituency assistants and their roles will involve some policy work.

 Charities, NGOs and think tanks sometimes advertise positions.
 However, it can be competitive and you may need to apply speculatively as well.

 - Civil Service job search - direct entry positions across Government departments

 - Civil Service Fast Stream